Mapping Academic Integrity: Global Retraction Trends Explored through a Topic Lens: Introduction

-Secondly, is the prevalence and trend consistent across different disciplines and their respective subfields?
-It has been observed that the distribution of retractions is quite broad, with significant variations in retraction rates across different disciplines and subfields \cite{INNOVATION:Sciencemap}.
-For instance, the retraction rate ranges from 1.7 in Physics to 17.4 in Computer Science \cite{INNOVATION:Sciencemap}.
-While some studies have investigated retractions within specific diseases or subfields \cite{CLINICAL:journal,BJU:urology,ACCOUNTABILITY:hematology,ACCOUNTABILITY:COVID-19,PNAS:editor,Metrics:socialJournal}, most of these analyses rely on case studies that focus primarily on retraction rates \cite{ACCOUNTABILITY:COVID-19}, the underlying causes of retractions \cite{CLINICAL:journal}, and post retraction citations \cite{SCIENTOMETRICS:postcite}.
-This approach makes it difficult to directly compare findings across different studies, as variations in data standards and time frames can significantly impact the results.
-Furthermore, most existing research concentrates on the discipline of Clinical and Life Sciences due to their strong connection to human health, leaving analyses in other areas relatively limited.
-For example, the retraction rate in computer science is higher than that in Clinical and Life Sciences \cite{INNOVATION:Sciencemap}, yet there is a lack of research addressing this issue.
-Therefore, it is crucial to examine retraction cases across different fields using a comprehensive dataset.
-Additionally, it is necessary to develop a time- and scale-independent indicator that effectively conveys the severity of retractions and clearly highlights their trends.
+Second, are retraction prevalence and trends consistent across different disciplines and their subfields?
+Evidence suggests that the distribution of retractions is highly heterogeneous \citep{INNOVATION:Sciencemap}.
+For instance, the retraction rates range from $1.7$ per $10,000$ publications in \textit{Physics} to $17.4$ in \textit{Electrical Engineering, Electronics \& Computer Science} (\textit{EE \& Comp Sci}) \citep{INNOVATION:Sciencemap}.
+While some studies examine specific diseases or subfields \citep{CLINICAL:journal,BJU:urology,ACCOUNTABILITY:hematology,ACCOUNTABILITY:COVID-19,PNAS:editor,Metrics:socialJournal}, they often rely on isolated case studies that focus narrowly on retraction rates \citep{ACCOUNTABILITY:COVID-19}, underlying causes \citep{CLINICAL:journal}, gender disparity \citep{JOI:gender} or post-retraction citations \citep{SCIENTOMETRICS:postcite}.
+This reliance on disparate data standards and time frames hinders direct cross-study comparisons.
+Moreover, existing research is heavily biased toward \textit{Clinical and Life Sciences} (\textit{Clin \& Life Sci}) owing to their health implications, leaving other domains substantially under-investigated.
+Notably, although \textit{EE \& Comp Sci} exhibits a higher retraction rate than \textit{Clin \& Life Sci} \citep{INNOVATION:Sciencemap}, it receives significantly less scholarly attention.
+To address this disciplinary imbalance, it is essential to examine retractions across diverse fields using a unified, comprehensive dataset.
+A time- and scale-independent indicator is also needed to effectively normalize retraction severity and clarify evolving trends.

-Finally, what are the early warning signals that indicate they might become targets for large-scale fraudulent research?
-Some studies have explored the factors associated with systematic scientific fraud \cite{RIPR:journal,PNAS:editor,arxiv:landscape}.
-For example, open access publishing might facilitate the rise of paper mills, predatory journals, and academic brokers \cite{PNAS:editor}.
-Additionally, topics that are under-investigated are often more susceptible to fraudulent papers \cite{BIOMARKER:fraudulent,arxiv:landscape}.
-In this context, short editorial times may serve as an indicator that a journal has become a target for such fraudulent submissions \cite{RIPR:journal}.
-However, these conclusions were drawn from in-depth analyses of relevant fields after a significant number of retractions occurred, failing to provide timely warnings before the wave of retractions.
-Therefore, we need to analyze the evolution trends of retractions across various fields and summarize their patterns in order to identify characteristics that could serve as early warning indicators.
-This will provide valuable insights for enhancing the governance of research integrity.